CANNABIS - PERSONAL PROTECTIVE EQUIPMENT

 Workers in the Cannibas industry can be exposed to fertilizers, pesticides, and fungicides, among many other hazards.
 As a result, it’s important that the worker in this environment wears the correct PPE and disposable protective clothing to be protected from these hazards.
 According to the Occupational Safety and Health Administration (OSHA), using PPE in addition to other controls may be required to limit workers’ risk in these areas:

-Chemical hazards such as fertilizers, other plant nutrients, carbon dioxide, and fungicides designed to reduce mold as well as pesticides used to reduce insect populations.
+Chemical hazards in the form of fertilizers and other plant nutrients, carbon dioxide, fungicides designed to reduce mold growth, pesticides used to reduce insect populations and others are widely used throughout the processing and cultivation of cannabis.
 Exposure via inhalation and/or skin contact can cause respiratory irritation, chemical burns and skin rashes.

 Protecting Cannabis Plants

 An additional element that must be considered in the case of the cannabis industry involves protecting the integrity of the plants themselves.
 Because cannabis products are bound for consumption by humans, there is often a need for employees to wear protective clothing in order to reduce the possibility of contamination from several different sources that can arise at numerous points during the cultivation, production and processing phases.
 In addition to garments worn by employees, other items such as shoe covers and gloves must also be part of this product-protection approach.

 Meeting OSHA's requirements for employee protection while employed within the cannabis industry is vital to the survival of the companies involved.
 Ensuring that the products they produce meet the requirements for being free of harmful contaminants is also essential.
 International Enviroguard provides a range of innovative and affordable garments and accessories that are comfortable enough for employees to be motivated to wear them.
 Contact them today at (800) 345-5972 to learn more about their PPE solutions or to request a sample of their products.